explainers-by-googlers/clipboard-contents-id/README.md

 2. When a user copies something on the remote machine and switches away from the VDI app, they can paste the copied content locally.

-Without `contentsID()`, there are two primary ways to achieve the first scenario:
+Without `contentsId()`, there are two primary ways to achieve the first scenario:

 - Upon refocusing the VDI app, automatically send the content from the local clipboard to the remote machine.
 - Upon refocusing the VDI app, read the clipboard contents, compare them with the last known state, and send to the